Healthy Homes Assessment Korokoro

 What We Do

-As building inspectors we are experts in all aspects associated with specialist house examinations.
-We are there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the issues of professional home inspects.
+We are here to ensure you make the right decision when purchasing your next property.

-We value your money We will conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning a home.
+We value your money We will conduct comprehensive examinations to ensure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing a house.

-We specialise in a range of services to ensure that you are completely aware of the state of any property that you might be thinking of buying or selling and also other solutions.
+We offer a wide range of solutions to make sure that you are completely informed of the condition of any property you could be thinking of buying or selling and also other services.

-We don’t just work with you , but we also collaborate with a number of major clients, including bank branches, local councils, and insurance companies.
-Evidently , they appreciate their reassurance provided, by the data contained included in our reports on building inspections.
+We not only work with you , but we also collaborate with a number of important clients such as the local authorities, banks and insurance firms.
+Evidently , they like their peace of mind provided, due to the details included in our reports on building inspections.

-With our systemised approach to inspecting your property and the latest software technology including digital photos imbedded into your Report, you can actually see any issues found.
-Through our detailed reporting it’s easy to understand why we have so many customers who recommend our service to family members and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into your document, you can actually see any problems that might be identified.
+Because of our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports